Conferences For Entrepreneurs

 Long-Haul Leader Summit

+Enter the Long-Haul Leader Summit in Cambridge, UK hosted by long-time entrepreneur, Chris Ducker.
 Too many entrepreneurs struggle with burnout - a fact Chris is highly aware of having burnt out twice during his incredible career.

 The Long-Haul Leader Summit is limited to just 100 entrepreneurs and is a place for us to get grounded and create businesses that support us living a life we love.
-Having attended Chris's Tropical Think Tank event back in 2016, I have no doubt that this conference will be as wonderful as TTT was - if not better.

 PodFest